 Treatment for Bone Spurs on Top of Your Foot

 To start, the painful lump on top of your foot will be treated by using anti-inflammatory medication.
 An injection of cortisone may also be helpful.
 To reduce the pressure in your shoes, you can alter the lacing pattern of your shoes.
-If your pain continues, you may need the bone spur to be removed surgically.
+Plus, you can try exercise and PT in order to strengthen and stretch your surrounding muscles.
+(That can help improve your range of motion, if your bump makes your walk stiffen.)
+And, losing weight if your BMI is in the higher ranges, can also take pressure off the bone spur.
+But, if your pain continues, you may need the bone spur to be removed surgically.

 Your foot has lots of tendons that come through the top of it to allow you to walk and run.
 These tendons may working too hard and can become painful.
 This is due to the natural mechanics of your feet.